oigres5/SAFL/README.md

 - 2025-06-07  Initial public release of the SAFL dataset (v1.0).
   (Git commit: `3f6f20088360acfdcfbdde5186d4c7f67c775f89` on branch `main`).

+## Data Protection and Consent

+The “real” samples in SAFL are not recordings collected directly by the authors:

+- `images/real/`: contains a subset of face images taken from the CelebA dataset, released by its authors for non-commercial research.
+- `videos/real/`: contains a subset of face videos taken from the Celeb-DF dataset, released by its authors as a public benchmark for Deepfake forensics.
+- `audios/real/`: contains original audio files extracted from the LibriVox project (https://librivox.org/)

+No additional personal identifiers (e.g., names, social media accounts, or textual labels of individuals) are included in SAFL beyond the anonymous file naming used for the experiments.
+The dataset does not contain images or recordings collected from private individuals specifically for this work.

+Users of SAFL are responsible for ensuring that their use of the data complies with the original dataset licenses (e.g., CelebA, Celeb-DF) and with any applicable data protection regulation (such as GDPR when processing biometric data).

 ##  License
 This dataset is released under the following license: